 - Get your conditional Green card for the next 2 years

-- Now apply to get the conditions removed from your Green card by filing an I-829 petition 3 months before the expiration of your conditional visa.
+- After completion of 21 months in Conditional green card status, apply to get the conditions removed from your Green card by filing an I-829 petition 3 months before the expiration of your conditional visa.

 The process is somewhat complex and requires you to pay a nonrefundable fee as well.
 Therefore, it is advised to hire a lawyer to ensure that you don’t make a mistake that can delay your Green card.